osse01/SLAM/tracking/README.md

 I use finite difference to approximate the jacobians.
 This could be done analytically aswell but I was lazy.
 The central difference approach seems too work great though.

-The estimated positions of an RC-Car, together with the microphones and the true trajectory.
+The estimated positions of an RC-Car using EKF, together with the microphones and the true trajectory.
 ![Extended Kalman Filter results](images/EKF.png)

 ## Particle Filter